slick/slick.github.com/community/index.md

 ## Hack on Slick

-Working on the Slick codebase is easy.
-Simply clone the Slick git repository from
-<http://github.com/slick/slick> and get started.
-All you need is Java 6, git and
+Getting started with working on the Slick codebase is easy.
+Clone the Slick git repository from <http://github.com/slick/slick>.
+All you need is Java 8, git and [sbt](http://www.scala-sbt.org/) 0.13.
-[sbt](http://www.scala-sbt.org/) 0.13.
 The Slick source code has all embedded databases preconfigured for unit tests, so you can run a comprehensive test suite without any further setup.